 Since 1990, the Mono Lake Committee has been involved with restoring the damaged Mono Basin streams.
 The Committee monitors and assists in implementation of the State Water Board's stream and waterfowl habitat restoration orders.
 The Committee also maintains a web-based clearinghouse of up-to-date and historical information on the Mono Basin and the restoration of the area.

 To attract attention to Mono Lake's plight and illustrate the beauty and importance of the lake's ecosystem, the Mono Lake Committee developed a Los Angeles-to-Mono Lake Bike-A-Thon (it ended in 1995), a slide show, a Mono Lake Guidebook (out of print/under revision), a calendar, a site on the internet (monolake.org), an information center and bookstore, canoe tours, free natural history walking tours, and school programs.
-The Committee's Outdoor Experiences Program brings inner-city youth from the Los Angeles area and elsewhere to Mono Lake to learn about this source of LA's water supply and the importance of conservation to protection of Mono Lake and natural areas statewide.
+The Committee's Outdoor Education Center program brings inner-city youth from the Los Angeles area and elsewhere to Mono Lake to learn about this source of LA's water supply and the importance of conservation to protection of Mono Lake and natural areas statewide.
 This program also provides these young people with the opportunity to assist with restoration and resource management programs in the Mono Basin.